NickleDave/blog.nicholdav.info/_posts/2022-01-06-writing-novel-motor-skill.md

 I want to argue that writing a novel is a motor skill that does not require *representations*.

+More precisely, I want to argue that writing a novel can be reduced to transcribing a conversation.
+A novel in particular, a work of literary fiction, is a process of rewriting a conversation multiple times.
+Because a novelist does so over an extended period, it is easy to mistakenly think that mental abstractions of the highest order are required, things like planning.
+But I want to claim that it is enough to rerun the motor program of writing down the conversation again, and the things that look like planning, the wall covered in post-it notes, are just dance steps in the overall dance.
+You can transcribe a conversation by converting it into a series of post-it notes.
+You will think that I have painted myself into a corner by arguing this, because I need representations to have a conversation.
+But I will respond to you that this is a greatly reduced form of representations, a kind of concept empiricism that we use in the perfect present tense when we are referring to something that's obviously there to all of us.

+I'll start by introducing what got me thinking about this.
-To do so, I will quote from *Writing Down the Bones*
+Then to make my argument that writing a novel is a motor skill, I will quote from *Writing Down the Bones*, a book on the practice of writing by Natalie Goldberg.

 This won't seem like a convincing argument to you, if you are a big important famous scientist on either side of the debate.
 My evidence, such as it is, comes from experience, of course, not studies.
+I think this is a valid way of knowing, it is the way that writers and other artists have, and we dismiss it at our own peril as scientists.
+But I will put back on my scientist hat to appease you. and at the end, I'll propose an experiment how we could use them to measure whether writing a novel is really a motor skill

-Just to be extra click-bait-y, at the end, I'll propose an experiment using Large Language Models, which as we all know are sentient, and how we could use them to measure whether writing a novel is really a motor skill
+Just to be extra click-bait-y I'll propose the experiment use Large Language Models, which as we all know are sentient, and how we could use them to measure whether writing a novel is really a motor skill

+## Introduction:

 I was prompted to write this after hearing Michael Anderson